 The Witches' Pyramid

-The Witches' Pyramid is not necessarily Wiccan.
-Rather, the concept applies to proper use of magick.
-The steps of the pyramid are the components necessary to achieve effective magick; however, the same concepts can be applied to much of life aside from magick as well.
-Thus, the Witches' Pyramid is not only a vital magickal concept but also a useful spiritual tool in navigating through life.
+The pyramid breaks down into steps or sections, which are the components necessary to achieve effective magick.
+Although created for magickal practice specifically, the same concepts are applicable to much of life aside from magick as well.
+Thus, the Witches' Pyramid isn't only a vital magickal concept, but also a useful spiritual tool in navigating life.

 Use these questions to help you To Know: